exonum/exonum-doc/src/get-started/install.md

 [Exonum core][exonum] and most [other Exonum repositories][exonum-org] use [the Rust programming language][rust] and the corresponding toolchain.
 This document details how to setup development environment for contributing to these projects, testing them, and developing using Exonum.
+For developing Java services, see Exonum Java [installation instructions](java-binding.md#installation).

 !!! note
     Currently, you need to compile the core locally for every application